How Can an Abdominal Pain Specialist Help You?

 Who can’t get an RFA?

-You should not have this procedure if you are pregnant, if you have bleeding problems, or if you have an infection
+You should not have this procedure if you are pregnant, you have bleeding problems; you are taking blood-thinning medication, or if you have an infection.

-Most patients don’t experience any complications after this procedure.
-Nevertheless, there is a risk of bruising, swelling, and infection.
+Radiofrequency ablation is very safe, most patients don’t experience any serious complications after this procedure.
+Nevertheless, as in any procedure that involves penetrating the skin, there is a risk of bruising, swelling, bleeding, infection, and nerve damage.

 During the insertion, there’s also a minor risk of damage to the blood vessels.
 These complications are very rare.
 The best way to prevent them is to have this procedure with a certified pain specialist.

 If you are considering having an RFA for abdominal pain or any other pain condition, we can help you at Premier Pain Clinics.